cfengine/documentation/manuals/design-center.markdown

    the system.
 The Design Center framework can store several parameter sets (each one identified by a name) for the same sketch, and from which you can choose to apply according to arbitrary circumstances.
-- *Enviroments* Contain conditions, expressed as [CFEngine Class Expressions](https://github.com/cfengine/documentation/blob/master/manuals/language-concepts/classes.markdown), that indicate when and where a particular sketch will be executed with a particular set of parameters.
+- *Environments* contain conditions, expressed as [CFEngine Class Expressions](https://github.com/cfengine/documentation/blob/master/manuals/language-concepts/classes.markdown), that indicate when and where a particular sketch will be executed with a particular set of parameters.
 Environments also contain